Hunger strikes in prisons: The ICRC's position

 What is the role of an ICRC medical doctor during a visit to detainees on hunger strike?

 ICRC physicians have a specific and crucial role to play: to assess the hunger strikers' medical condition, and to ensure that they are refusing food voluntarily and in full knowledge of the possible consequences of fasting on health and life.
-An ICRC doctor must also attempt to make sure the hunger strikers are not suffering from mental illness, for if they were, that would call into question the strikers' capacity to make a voluntary and fully informed choice to refuse nourishment.
-In addition, the ICRC physician must monitor the medical condition of the detainees involved, and the care that they receive.
+The ICRC doctor also attempts to make sure the hunger strikers are not suffering from mental illness, for if they were, that would call into question the strikers' capacity to make a voluntary and fully informed choice to refuse nourishment.
+In addition, the ICRC physician monitors the medical condition of the detainees involved, and the care that they receive.
 Through dialogue with health staff managing the hunger strikers, the ICRC physician aims to ensure that the medical care being provided meets current technical and ethical standards, especially regarding critical health issues known to arise from prolonged fasting or, should a hunger striker choose to stop his protest, from resuming nourishment after a prolonged fast.
 In particular, the ICRC doctor aims to ensure that medical staff are not involved in "forced feeding" of inmates, which would constitute a gross violation of medical ethics.

 What is the ICRC's position on the forced feeding of detainees?